Enter the input voltage and the output voltage into the calculator to determine the decibel attenuation.

 - V in is the input voltage

-An attenuation is defined as the reduction of power being supplier to a device caused by an attenuator.
+Attenuation is defined as the reduction of power being supplied to a device caused by an attenuator.

 How to calculate an attenuation?

 Measure the input voltage.

 Calculate the attenuation using the formula above.